 Place and Economy Manager

-Fiona joined the Place and Investment Team in August in the newly formed post of Place and Economy Manager.
+Fiona joined the Place & Economy Team (previously the Place and Investment team) in August in the newly formed post of Place & Economy Manager.

 Following a long career in cultural management, including seven years as Chief Executive - Theatre Royal Winchester, Fiona formed Burn & Co as a freelance consultant.
 Through a series of short contact consultancies with Adur & Worthing Councils Fiona's focus shifted to a new career in place management and a permanent role which she thoroughly enjoys.

 In her spare time Fiona is a regular if reluctant runner and a keen if untalented tennis player.
 She lives in Worthing with her partner Marie and two cats, Bellatrix and Chai.

 You can read Fiona's archived 2018 blog posts on this page below: